elastic/thumbnails4j/CONTRIBUTING.md

 8. Manually [trigger a release](https://internal-ci.elastic.co/job/elastic+thumbnails4j+release/) from the new minor release branch (`1.1` in this example).
 9. Even after the build goes green, artifacts may take 30 minutes or so to appear in [https://repo1.maven.org/maven2/co/elastic/thumbnails4j](https://repo1.maven.org/maven2/co/elastic/thumbnails4j)
 10. In the mean time, verify the automatic (or manually deploy) [snapshot builds](https://internal-ci.elastic.co/job/elastic+thumbnails4j+deploy-snapshot/) for the new minor patch SNAPSHOT (`1.1.1-SNAPSHOT` in this example) and the new main SNAPSHOT (`1.2.0-SNAPSHOT` in this example)
+11. Once the release artifacts are available from Maven Central, [create a new Github Release](https://github.com/elastic/thumbnails4j/releases/new) from the new tag and artifacts.

 ##### Publish a patch
 (Example, publish 1.0.1)